rust-lang/rust/text/0000-dllimport.md

 dynamic decisions.
 In order to support this kind of dynamism, the following modifications are proposed:

-- A new library kind, "abstract".
-An "abstract" library by itself does not cause any libraries to be linked.
-Its purpose is to establish an identifier, that may be later referred to from the command line flags.
 - Extend syntax of the `-l` flag to `-l [KIND=]lib[:NEWNAME]`.
 The `NEWNAME` part may be used to override name of a library specified in the source.
 - Add new meaning to the `KIND` part: if "lib" is already specified in the source,